-At the same time as you’re finding content from your library and from the web, you should be evaluating the information for quality.
-Keep in mind that not all the information you find online is credible and reliable or even appropriate for your topic, so you must take a close look at what you are using.
-Use the tips below to determine whether or not you should use a particular source for your research assignment.
+While collecting content from your library and from around the web, you should also be evaluating the information for quality.
+Keep in mind that not all the information you find online is credible, reliable, or even appropriate for your topic, so it is important to take a closer look at what you are reading.
+Use the tips below to determine if you should use a particular source for your research assignment.